Justin Fields makes his 1st start, Bears beat Titans 27-24

 Foles came in for the third quarter and completed his first eight passes, his seventh a 6-yard TD pass to Horsted for a 21-10 lead with 9:01 left in the third.

-Matt Barkley, rotating series with Logan Woodside, started the Titans’ rally, driving them 80 yards before Javian Hawkins scored on a 1-yard TD run.
+Matt Barkley, rotating series with Logan Woodside competing to back up Ryan Tannehill, started the Titans’ rally, driving them 80 yards before Javian Hawkins scored on a 1-yard TD run.
 Woodside threw a 6-yard TD pass that put the Titans up 24-21 early in the fourth.

 FILL-IN COACH